 - Tread design: The tread pattern on the FBR is aggressive so that it is able to plough through the sand.
 Moving over tree roots and rock is easier too.
 The side knobs here are tall and square so that while cornering, the tire is able to dig deeper.
 Further dual compound knobs that paddle-like and ramped have been added too.
 As a result, comparatively flat trail sections will present less rolling resistance.

 - The tire needs to be installed by skilled personnel only.

-Maxxis has been a manufacturer of quality tires for a long time, and fat bike tires are one of their specialties.
+Maxxis has been a manufacturer of quality tires for a long time, and fat bike tires are one of their specialities.
 The Minion FBR is another of their products, and we can confidently say that it has met almost all our qualification standards to take up the top spot in our list of the best fat bike tires used today.
-Meant for use at the rear wheel, the lateral knobs look liked paddles on the wheels, helping us push forwards and backward.
+Meant for use at the rear wheel, the lateral knobs look liked paddles on the wheels, helping us push forwards and backwards.
 The tires were thick enough to withstand abrasion from all terrains, thus they are bound to have a long lifetime.
 Other than that, the tire proved to be a great all-around performer.
-We were impressed largely by how easy it was to pop the tires onto our bikes before we aired them up.
+We were impressed largely by how easy it was to pop the tires onto our bike before we aired them up.
 We were caught off-guard by how the FBR behaved on gravel – which seemed smooth and easy despite the knobby tread pattern.
 On the 26” rim which was comparatively narrow, floatation was just about adequate along with reduced resistance to rolling.
 Owing to the meaty blocks, the tire was able to climb out of rust much easily, even when we had a significant load with us.
 The FBR held on well during the turns, providing good braking traction that we could predict easily.